viplix3/PointPillars-TF/README.md

  - Complete overhaul of inference pipeline with functionality of dumping 3D BBs projected on the image and dumping of labels in the KITTI evaluation toolkit expected format.
  - Unit-tests for checking code functionality.

-TODO:
- - [ ] Correction of observation angle calculation during inference
- - [ ] Data augmentation (currently no data augmentation is there).
- - [ ] Maybe some other stuff.

 Please note that I have not been able to achieve the same performance as claimed in the paper.
 I am still working on it.